WCAG Guideline 2.3.3: Animation from Interactions Explained

 Guideline 2: Operable

-The Operable principle ensures that all users can interact with and control web content, regardless of their abilities.
-This includes protecting users from unnecessary motion that could cause discomfort or distraction.
+The Operable principle means all users must be able to use and control web content.
+This includes protection from motion that causes discomfort or distraction.

 Guideline 2.3: Seizures and Physical Reactions